PranavSimhaN/VoicePen/README.md

 WEC club's task

 I was very exicted about WEC club.
-When i got to know about the recruitments i had just completed frontend and i was about to start backend.
+When i got to know about the recruitments i had just completed frontend and i had some idea of backend.
 So in the given period of time i tried finishing backend and in last 5 days i made this project.

 So coming to the project ,